Loans and secondments

 - Art councils

-Step 1: Identify the skills and experience you would like to learn
+Step 1: Identify the skills you would like to learn or experience you wish to gain

 A loan or secondment is ideal when you identify a development need that you are unlikely to be able to gain as effectively within your own organisation.